skip to main content

 Jack

-My Apprenticeship involved a year full-time at college followed by a couple of years spent working in the various software departments and visiting college every few weeks.
+My apprenticeship involved a year full-time at college followed by a couple of years spent working in the various software departments and visiting college every few weeks.
 As well as a solid start to my career in software, I made some fantastic friends in my fellow apprentices, and we were all warmly welcomed into the organisation.
 I'd also earned enough money while studying to buy myself a new car!

-I've now got the same level job that I would have applied for after University, but instead, I've been paid to learn the same skills, and have got several years of work experience!
+I've now got the same level job that I would have applied for after university, but instead, I've been paid to learn the same skills, and have got several years of work experience!

 HMGCC is a great place to work; they actively promote professional development, want to see their staff do well, and promote a good work/ life balance.
 I would definitely recommend HMGCC's apprenticeship scheme, to anyone.